Alternative Educator Evaluation Systems

 - Questions - When meeting with teachers and leaders, the monitor will ask questions about the system as a whole and about their individual experiences as educators.
 The monitor will also reference information shared in the most recent report submitted to the DDOE.

 - Feedback: The monitors will capture notes and evidence throughout the meetings.
-In addition, the monitor will evaluate the LEA and provide written feedback and recommendation in conjunction with feedback on the mid-year report (if applicable).
+In addition, the monitor will evaluate the LEA and provide written feedback and recommendation in conjunction with feedback on the end-of-year report.

 Questions about monitoring or reporting?